-CONGRATUL ATIONS!
+CONGRATULATIONS!
 You have made it to this crucial point in achieving your PhD.
 Now what!
-In addition, to
+In addition, to research, writing, research, writing and more research and more writing, you are responsible for the following:

-COLIG MIT OBITIONS.
-For have made it to this crucial point in demoving your Fib.
-1100 what.
-In addition, to researcl n, writing, research, writing and more research and more writing, you are responsible for the following: Your committee chairperson will now serve as your academic advisor for the remainder of the program.
+Your committee chairperson will now serve as your academic advisor for the remainder of the program.
 Assemble the dissertation committee in coordination with your chosen chairperson.
 External committee members complete the Certification of External Dissertation Committee Members Form.
 External committee member is approved, you sign the D2 - Appointment or Change of Doctoral Dissertation Committee form along with your committee.
 Attend the Editors Works offered by the college.
 College of Arts & Letters Graduate Resources.
 International students complete D4 - Doctoral Candidates 1-Hour Full-Time Notification (odu.edu) each semester.
-Remine ders